Updated: Dec 9, 2025 | Source: 2023-2027 Question Pool | Topic: G0A

 Memory Aid

-Real-World Application
+Real-World Example

 FCC RF exposure rules: Any station with a time-averaged transmission of more than one milliwatt (1 mW) is subject to RF exposure rules.
 This means virtually all amateur stations are subject - even low-power stations.
 The threshold is very low (1 mW), so most stations need to evaluate RF exposure.
 This is the criterion - all stations over 1 mW are subject.

-FCC Part 97.13Key Concepts
+Reference: FCC Part 97.13

-FCC RF exposure rules, Time-averaged transmission, More than one milliwatt, Subject to rules
+FCC RF exposure rules Time-averaged transmission More than one milliwatt Subject to rules

 Verified Content

-Question from official FCC General Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC General Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the G0A topic.